Datavault-UK/automate-dv-docs/docs/walkthrough/wt_staging.md

 !!! info
     Hashing of primary keys is optional in Snowflake and natural keys alone can be used in place of hashing.

-    We've implemented hashing as the only option for now, though a non-hashed version will be added in future releases.
+    We've implemented hashing as the only option for now, though a non-hashed version will be added in future releases, checkout our [roadmap](../roadmap.md).

 ## Creating the stage model